ruf10/ruf10.github.io/_publications/publication.md

 ---
 title: "A deep learning approch to vertexing"
-collection: publications
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
 date: 2020-04
 venue: 'Journal of Physics: Conference Series'
 citation: 'Rui Fang et al 2020 J. Phys.: Conf.
 Ser.
 1525 012079.'